mariana0pachon/fp-public/proposal/proposal.md

 - In the case where the user wants to **contribute** to a song, a similar screen pops up and shows the same sequencer.
 The only difference in this case is that they cannot change the tempo, key or title of the song.
 ![contributor](contributor.png)

-- After a user is done with their track, they click the 'save this' button.
+- After a user is done with their track, they click the 'save' button.
 The track is then saved as a midi file and the path to it is stored in the database.
 - When the big play button is clicked, the consecutive midi files are all played.
 - When one of the smaller play buttons is clicked, that specific midi file is played.